General Questions regarding conducting research involving human subjects and the Human Subjects IRB.

 14. Is an English consent document acceptable when enrolling non-English-speaking subjects?

-Study participants must be given a copy of the consent to be used as a reference document and to reinforce their understanding of the study.
 Regulations require that the consent document must be in language understandable to the participant.
-When the prospective participant is fluent in English, the consent document should be in English.
-However, when the participant is non-English-speaking, the PI should submit a translated consent form for IRB review along with a certification from the translator that the English and non-English versions are the same.
+When the participant is non-English-speaking, the PI should submit a translated consent form for IRB review along with a certification from the translator that the English and non-English versions are the same.
 While a translator may be used to facilitate conversation with the participant, routine ad hoc translation of the consent document may not be substituted for a written translation.
+Study participants must be given a copy of the consent to be used as a reference document and to reinforce their understanding of the study.

 15. How do you obtain consent from someone who speaks and understands English but cannot read?